 IT managers usually must have a bachelor's degree to be considered for a position.
 They need to possess both the hard and soft skills required to communicate the IT needs to an organization.
 They need a knowledge of computer systems and programs, hardware and software, as well as communication and leadership skills.
 A bachelor's degree can help a candidate prove that they have the IT skills and the management skills they need to succeed.

-IT management will grow about 15% by 2024, much faster than the natinoal average.
+IT management will grow about 15% by 2024, much faster than the national average.
 Virtually every organization in every industry now needs to have an IT manager to help them run their digital devices and systems.
-That means IT managers are incredibly in-demand, and will only continue to be in demand as technology continue to evolve.
+That means IT managers are incredibly in demand and will only continue to be in demand as technology continues to evolve.

 job growth by 2024